Between the Lines

 Tea and Tentacles

-Welcome to our book club—yes, it’s that kind of book club.Between the Lines presents a one-of-a-kind experience: Tea and Tentacles, hosted by Scarlett Clover.
-Time to be announced!We showcase writers from all corners of Eorzea and beyond.
+Welcome to our book club—yes, it’s that kind of book club.Between the Lines presents a one-of-a-kind experience: Tea and Tentacles, hosted by Scarlett Clover on the last Wednesday of every month from 7-8 PM Central Time (USA) in the Book Club room.We showcase writers from all corners of Eorzea and beyond.
 Sip on Scarlett’s handpicked teas while enjoying an evening of poetry, short stories, skits, and more on our open stage.
 After the performances, there will be a brief Q&A session, followed by an informal "signing" of their works.
-(Tipping is encouraged but not required.)We can't wait to see you there!
+(Tipping is encouraged but not required.)If you would like to be on stage, please contact Scarlett Clover to make arrangements.We can't wait to see you there!

 Floor Plan